Donna, Texas

 Donna is a city in Hidalgo County, Texas, United States.
+Donna is part of the McAllen–Edinburg–Mission and Reynosa–McAllen metropolitan areas.
 The population was 16,797 at the 2020 census.

 History

 Donna is in southeastern Hidalgo County, 11 mi east of McAllen, in territory that was granted to Lino Cabazos as part of the La Blanca land grant on May 19, 1834, by the Mexican state of Tamaulipas.
 The Cabazos family inhabited the area for at least twenty years after taking possession of the land, and their descendants continued to live in the area into the twentieth century.
 The first known Anglo-American settler was John F. Webber, who, accompanied by his wife Sylvia (Hector), a former slave, settled in the area in 1839.
 The Webbers moved to the area in order to escape persecution for their interracial marriage.

 Several families from northern states, including the Ruthven, Champion, and Hooks families, settled the area.
 Thomas Jefferson Hooks arrived in the Lower Rio Grande valley in 1900 and the following year moved his family to Run in southeastern Hidalgo County.
 In May 1902 he helped to form the La Blanca Agricultural Company, which purchased 23000 acre fronting the river 2 mi east and west of the site of present Donna and extending north 18 mi.
 He gave part of his purchase to his 21-year-old daughter, Donna Hooks Fletcher, a divorcée.

 She settled in the area and established the Alameda (Grove) Ranch.
 Fletcher stocked the ranch with Jersey cattle purchased from the Lassater Ranch in Falfurrias and ran a successful butter business.
 The Hidalgo and San Miguel Extension (later called the Sam Fordyce Branch) of the St. Louis, Brownsville and Mexico Railway reached the site in July 1904, when the town was founded.
-In 1907 the town received a depot and was named "Donna" in honor of Donna Fletcher, who was postmistress when the Donna post office opened in 1908.
+In 1907 the town received a depot and was named "Donna" in honor of Donna Fletcher (1879-1969), who was postmistress when the Donna post office opened in 1908.

 That year the first store in west Donna was established by Ed Ruthven, and the community was recognized as the Texas station that shipped the most produce in a year.
 A 500-ton-capacity sugar mill was built in Donna that year.
 The Donna Developer was first printed on December 1, 1910, in Chapin.
 That year the Community Church was constructed and shared by the town's Protestant groups.
 The First Presbyterian Church was founded on July 10, and the First Baptist Church was organized on July 24, 1910.
 The telephone exchange was installed in 1911.
 Donna incorporated on April 13, 1911.
 By 1912 the town was divided into Donna and East Donna.
 East Donna, the Mexican side of town, had a post office named "Beatriz", after Beatriz Hooks, from 1912 to 1916.
 Saint Joseph Catholic Church and a school for Mexican children were located there.